-When you first run CLion or have no project opened, CLion displays the Welcome screen which enables quick access to the major entry points.
-When you opened a project, CLion displays the main window.
+When you first run CLion or have no project open, CLion displays the Welcome screen.
+When you open a project, CLion displays the main window.

 Main menu and toolbar — contain commands that affect the entire project or large portions of it, such as opening, creating project, refactoring the code, running and debugging applications, keeping files under version control and more.

 The main toolbar duplicates the main menu's essential commands for quicker access.
 By default, the main toolbar is hidden.
 To show it, selectfrom the main menu.

 Useto hide or show the navigation bar; press Alt+Home to bring the application focus to the navigation bar.

 Editor — here you can read, create, and modify your code.